ikhanter/stakewolle_test_case/README.md

 ### Task 2

+###### Description
-Description: For an exchange, get all trading pairs, their latest prices and trading volume for 24 hours
+For an exchange, get all trading pairs, their latest prices and trading volume for 24 hours

-    Task:
+###### Task
-        Create a class inherited from the BaseExchange class.
+- Create a class inherited from the BaseExchange class.
-        Write the implementation of the methods and fill in the required fields (marked as "todo")
+- Write the implementation of the methods and fill in the required fields (marked as "todo")

-    Note:
+###### Note
-        Feel free to add another internal methods.
+- Feel free to add another internal methods.
-        It is important that the example from the main function runs without errors The flow looks like this:
+- It is important that the example from the main function runs without errors

+The flow looks like this:
 1. Request data from the exchange
 2. We bring the ticker to the general format
-        3. We extract from the ticker properties the last price, the 24-hour trading volume of the base currency and the 24-hour trading volume of the quoted currency.
-            (at least one of the volumes is required)
+3. We extract from the ticker properties the last price, the 24-hour trading volume of the base currency and the 24-hour trading volume of the quoted currency. (at least one of the volumes is required)
 4. Return the structure in the format:
-            ```
-            {
+    ```{
         "BTC/USDT": TickerInfo(last=57000, baseVolume=11328, quoteVolume=3456789),
         "ETH/BTC": TickerInfo(last=4026, baseVolume=4567, quoteVolume=0)
-            }
-            ```
+    }```

 #### start task 2 command
 ```make task2```